 Team members may be required to work alone if ratios allow for times such as sleep times, toileting or accessing different areas of the Nursery.
-Staff members working alone must be qualified and Suitable People.
 Team members may also be lone workers when cooking, clearing the kitchen, preparing snacks, dealing with laundry, conducting risk assessments, during outsourced training and other legitimate Nursery activities that require loan work.
 CF Suitable People may work alone in the office.